 Your traffic and internet application profile:

 Depending on your business, your Internet users will have various applications and services that they use daily and that they depend on.
-Say if you are a company that heavily relies on cloud based services (and who doesn’t) such as CRM (Customer Relationship Management), ERP (Enterprise Resource Planning), Hosted voice and many other endless services that heavily rely on Internet connectivity, then Internet downtime directly translates into business downtime and therefore will result in lost revenues.
+Say you are a company that heavily relies on cloud based services (and who doesn’t) such as CRM (Customer Relationship Management), ERP (Enterprise Resource Planning), Hosted voice and/or many other services that heavily rely on Internet connectivity.
+Then Internet downtime directly translates into business downtime and therefore will result in lost revenues.
 Unless you are a business that has minimal to no dependency on Internet uptime, you should consider having a WAN (Wide Area Network) strategy that involves multiple Internet connections.
-Usually the cost of having multiple Internet connections is a fraction of the value provided by the uptime and added performance.
+Usually the cost of having multiple Internet connections is a fraction of the value provided by the improved uptime and performance.

-How mission critical is services uptime and performance:
+How mission critical are services uptime and performance:

-Some applications, such as VoIP (Voice over IP), video conferencing, remote desktop, or services provided from internal servers to your clients are the most important part of your business and in some cases, they constitute the business itself.
+Some applications, such as VoIP (Voice over IP), video conferencing, remote desktop, or services provided from internal servers to your clients, may be the most important part of your business and in some cases, they constitute the business itself.
 In other words, if those services are not functioning, it is not that a supporting capability is not working, but rather the primary service or product can’t be delivered.
 Another example is for point of sales transactions where money exchange occurs (imagine a cashier’s connectivity for a retail store).
 In these type of scenarios, you should consider an approach where the wired Internet diversity is augmented with cellular, 3G, 4G, LTE based WAN connectivity as well.
-We recommend a modern Broadband Bonding router to manage the wired and cellular connectivity intelligently to meet your requirements.
+We recommend a modern Broadband Bonding router to intelligently manage the wired and cellular connectivity in order to meet your requirements.